kingzamzon/tech-writing/task-1/README.md

 9. Still in the terminal, enter `git commit -m "update readme file with github username"`
    ![Git Commit Message](./images/img4d.png)

-10. Navigate to your forked repository on GitHub, and click on contribute > Open pull request.
+10. Navigate to your forked repository on GitHub, and click on **contribute > Open pull request**.
     ![Pull requests tab](./images/img4e.png)
 11. You will be navigated to Open Pull Request section with the recent commit message that you added.
 Click on the green `create pull request` button.
     ![new pull request button ](./images/img4fa.png)